Naso (parashah): Connection between the haftarah and the parashah

 Both the parashah and the haftarah relate to the nazirite status.

 Both the parashah and the haftarah speak of abstention from "wine and strong drink."
 And both the parashah and the haftarah note that "no razor shall come upon his head."

 The parashah and the haftarah do differ, however, about some aspects of the nazirite status.
 While the parashah addresses one voluntarily becoming a nazirite, the haftarah speaks of one committed by another to nazirite status from birth.
-And while the parashah contemplates the nazirite period coming to a close, the haftarah envisions a lifetime commitment.
+And while the parashah contemplates the nazirite period ending, the haftarah envisions a lifetime commitment.

 In his career after the haftarah, Samson proceeded to violate each of the three nazirite prohibitions.
 He apparently consumed intoxicants, frequently came in contact with the dead, and ultimately allowed his hair to be cut.

 The haftarah in classical rabbinic interpretation

 The Gemara taught that Samson's mother was named Zelelponith.
 The Gemara taught that the oral tradition passed along this fact to provide a reply to the heretics (should they ask why the written Torah does not supply the name of the mother of such an important figure).